RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

       repoVisibility: 'public'
 ```

-To cause merges to delete the source branch, you can enabled the `deleteBranchOnMerge` setting.
+To cause merges to delete the source branch, you can enable the `deleteBranchOnMerge` setting.

 ```yaml
 steps: